Khaganshu-RK/Projects/Body_Performance_multi_Classification_Project/README.md

 The **Body Performance Multi-Classification Project** is a machine learning pipeline that processes (We are ingesting data from postgresql and mongoDB.) and classifies body performance data.
 It includes data ingestion, cleaning, transformation, model training, evaluation, and a web-based interface for visualization and predictions.

+Note: I am using Binary Classification for this project.
+Model accuracy is very less as expected.
+We need to use MLP/Simple ANN for this project (For correctly predicting the mutiple classes of data).

 ## Project Structure

 ```